leereilly/help.github.com/_posts/2008-08-01-privacy-policy.markdown

 Changes
 -------

 GitHub may periodically update this policy.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your GitHub primary account holder account or by placing a prominent notice on our site.
+Such notice will be given at least 3 days in advance of the date the new policy will be applied.

 Questions
 ---------